Cost of Drilling

 3. Help properly select equipment with the right pin positions for the layouts recommended and desired.

-6. Use the dual angle layout to be able to repeat drilling patterns.
+5. Use the dual angle layout to be able to repeat drilling patterns.

-8. Explain various layouts and what they will do.
+7. Explain various layouts and what they will do.

-10. Use high end mill drills which are calibrated routinely, with electronic pitch gauges to accurately repeat drilling.
+9. Use high end mill drills which are calibrated routinely, with electronic pitch gauges to accurately repeat drilling.

-17. Change surface of balls when necessary and make surface and pad recommendations.
+15. Change surface of balls when necessary and make surface and pad recommendations.

-20. Help customers with warranty work if needed.
+18. Help customers with warranty work if needed.

-21. Guarantee all work we do.
+19. Guarantee all of the work we do.

 It is our goal to charge no more than we have too, but enough to keep our business running and profitable.
 If any business cannot make a fair profit for very long, the laws of business will produce the following: